-- Treating the underlying cause, if it's known
+- Treating the underlying cause, if it is known

 - Checking for complications

 First, your doctor may advise you to rest until you feel better and have no fever.
 He or she may tell you to take over-the-counter, anti-inflammatory medicines to reduce pain and inflammation.
-Examples of these medicines include aspirin and ibuprofen.
+Examples of these medicines are aspirin and ibuprofen.

-If an infection is causing your pericarditis, your doctor will prescribe an antibiotic or other medicine to treat the infection.
-You may need to stay in the hospital during treatment for pericarditis so your doctor can check you for complications.
-The symptoms of acute pericarditis can last from a few days to 3 weeks.
+If an infection is causing your pericarditis, your doctor will prescribe an antibiotic or other medicine.
+You may need to stay in the hospital during treatment so your doctor can check you for complications.
+Symptoms of acute pericarditis can last from a few days to three weeks.
 Chronic pericarditis may last several months.

 Other Types of Treatment

-Cardiac tamponade is treated with a procedure called pericardiocentesis.
-A needle or tube (called a catheter) is inserted into the chest wall to remove excess fluid in the pericardium.
-This procedure relieves pressure on the heart.
+Cardiac tamponade is treated with a procedure called pericardiocentesis, in which a needle or a tube, called a catheter, is inserted into the chest wall to remove excess fluid in the pericardium.
+This relieves pressure on the heart.

-You usually can't prevent acute pericarditis.
-You can take steps to reduce your chance of having another acute episode, having complications, or getting chronic pericarditis.
+Usually, acute pericarditis can't be prevented.
+You can take steps to reduce your chance of having another acute episode, having complications or getting chronic pericarditis.
 These steps include getting prompt treatment, following your treatment plan and getting ongoing medical care as advised by your doctor.

 Pericarditis is often mild and goes away on its own.
 Some cases, if not treated, can lead to chronic pericarditis and serious problems that affect your heart.
 It can takes weeks or months to recover from pericarditis.
-Full recovery is likely with rest and ongoing care.
-These measures also can help reduce your risk of having the condition again.
+Full recovery is likely with rest and ongoing care, and this can help reduce your risk of getting it again.